 - 10. Average width requirements for riparian and floodplain easements: - a.
 1,000-feet average minimum from the ordinary high water level of a lake, pond, or flowage. - b.
 300-feet average minimum from a river or stream, or the landward extent of a floodplain designated by ordinance on a river or stream, whichever is greater. - c.
 Average width can be less than the minimums if there is a natural impediment beyond the landowner's control (e.g., a road or property line). - d.
 Waivers are available. - 11.
-Crop cessation will be the main form of restoration minimal funding is available for restoring altered hydrology through tile breaks, ditch plugs, etc. on perpetual easements. - 12.
+Crop cessation will be the main form of wetland restoration minimal funding is available for restoring altered hydrology through tile breaks, ditch plugs, etc. on perpetual easements. - 12.
 Food plots may be allowed on easements enrolled, depending on location, and must be approved by BWSR prior to installation.
+Genetically modified (GMO) seeds and seeds treated with neonicotinoids are prohibited.